MY TRAVEL IN LAOS

 2023

-I intend for this page to be chronicles of my travel on this important journey into a very remote village named Ban Kok Mak,
+I intend for this page to be chronicles of my travel during this

 21 March 2023

 0800 hours we are on the road to Ban Kok Mak.
 We will spend most of the day in the area of this ethnic village which is about a 20 minute ride from Vilabouly on another rugged (not as rugged as Rt.
 28A) rural dirt road.
+Many of these roads are part of the infamous Ho Chi Minh Trail

 Along the way we pass a LZ (landing zone) used by the DPAA (Defense POW MIA Accounting Agency) who conducts recovery missions in this area, as well as throughout Laos.
 The scenery is basically the same as the rest of the rural areas we’ve passed through in Savannakhet Province in central Laos.

 I don’t really have any expectations in my mind, but I do have goals that I want to accomplish.
 I want to try to visit the possible crash site of Owl 08 Captain James Steadman and Captain Robert Beutel lost on a nighttime mission on 26 NOV 71.
 As it happens I have become acquainted with Captain Steadman’s daughter through our mutual interest of those airmen still missing-in-action.
-I don’t have as much interest it trying to locate Colonel Carter Luna’s crash site since he and his backs seater (weapon systems officer Capain.
-Aldis Rutyna both ejected on 10 MAR 69.
+I don’t have as much interest it trying to locate Colonel Carter Luna’s crash site since he and his back-seater (weapon systems officer) Captain Aldis Rutyna both ejected on 10 MAR 69.
 But, I do have great interest in trying to get to Colonel Luna’s last known position on 10 MAR 69, as well as a possible burial site.
 I really have no idea what to expect as we approach the village where we’ll try to contact the village chief.

 On an mission like this you do not call ahead to make an appointment to see the village chief.
 It will be a hit or miss situation, but Chris has met him before so maybe we will get lucky.